-If MATLAB® is not installed (and you selected either or both TC-Toolbox check boxes) a message displays to confirm that TC-Toolbox will not be installed until you complete the MATLAB® installation.
+If MATLAB® is not installed (and you selected the TC-Toolbox checkbox) a message displays to confirm that TC-Toolbox will not be installed until you complete the MATLAB® installation.
 If MATLAB is installed, click Back to confirm that the installation path is correct, otherwise Cancel this Thermo-Calc installation, install MATLAB and start again.